PythonTrier/pythontrier.github.io/_posts/2018/2018-11-15-PythonChallenge-Part3.md

     r = r'[0-9]*$'
 ```

-Now a quick note, apparently you can store comments in zip files and you can also extract them with zip_ref.
+Now a quick note, apparently you can store comments in zip files, and you can also extract them with zip_ref.
 So as we
-went through each file, we processed it for it's comment and added it to the commentSum variable.
+went through each file, we processed it for its comment and added it to the commentSum variable.
 Since we learned about
 this after we were able to follow the numeric path, we decided to expand our final output to automatically print out the
-final output created bby the comments.
+final output created by the comments.
 ```python
     curFile = str(next_nothing) + ".txt"
     commentSum += zip_ref.getinfo(curFile).comment.decode("utf-8")